 Advanced Seminar Embedded Systems and Internet of Things

 Topic 3 "Comparison of different methods for schedule synthesis for time-triggered traffic in TSN networks" is still available for the summer semester 2021.
-If you are interested, please send your application to seminar.esi.ei@tum.de as described below.
+If you are interested, please send your application to seminar.esi.ei(at)tum.de as described below.

 Application Process